A3ima/Ransomware/README.md

 To properly run this project, you need Administrator Privileges (because of the Registry key), so if you remove the Registry key methods, it can be executed on any user.

 This project doesn't allow to decrypt the data back, while it tells the user it can, so don't look for the decrypt method.
+As soon as it's done encrypting the system it will delete itself.

 # To Do
 * Create a timer, that when the ransomware start will count for 2 hours.
 After 2 hours the system will get deleted.